 Go to: http://gastonlibrary.libguides.com/finding/lincoln-county-ancestors

 Did your family come from Gaston County?
 Here's a list of some basic resources in our collection to get you started.
 For help finding more, stop by the Reference Desk at the Gastonia Main Library.

-The library has the Gaston Gazette on microfilm beginning with the February 21, 1880 issue.
+The Main Library has the Gastonia Gazette on microfilm beginning with the February 21, 1880 issue.
 However, there are many missing issues in the early years.

-At this time, there is only limited indexing to the paper and/or the obituaries.
+At this time, there is only limited indexing to the Gazette newspaper and/or the obituaries.